-You can exclude a set of virtual machines from distributed firewall protection.
+You can exclude a set of virtual machines from NSX distributed firewall protection.

-NSX Manager, NSX Controller, and NSX Edge virtual machines are automatically excluded from distributed firewall protection.
-In addition, place the following service virtual machines in the Exclusion List to allow traffic to flow freely.
+NSX Manager, NSX Controllers, and NSX Edge virtual machines are automatically excluded from NSX distributed firewall protection.
+In addition, VMware recommends that you place the following service virtual machines in the Exclusion List to allow traffic to flow freely.

-- Virtual machines that require promiscuous mode.
-If these virtual machines are protected by distributed firewall, their performance may be adversely affected.
+Virtual machines that require promiscuous mode.
+If these virtual machines are protected by NSX distributed firewall, their performance may be adversely affected.

-- Move the VMs that you want to exclude to Selected Objects.
+- Type the name of the virtual machine that you want to exclude and click Add.

 - Click OK.

 If a virtual machine has multiple vNICs, all of them are excluded from protection.
 If you add vNICs to a virtual machine after it has been added to the Exclusion List, Firewall is automatically deployed on the newly added vNICs.
 In order to exclude these vNICs from firewall protection, you must remove the virtual machine from the Exclusion List and then add it back to the Exclusion List.
 An alternative workaround is to power cycle (power off and then power on) the virtual machine, but the first option is less disruptive.